wlonk/arcadia/arcadia.md

 ### TODO Lady (♀)

 A young lady, from a good family, with some hope of marriage.
-Your honour is your family’s honour.
+Your honour is your family's honour.
 Your honour is both positive and negative: being beautiful, charming, witty and accomplished can brighten it; being wanton, vain, shallow or crude can tarnish it.
 Be gentle and kind to those beneath you, and obedient and respectful to those above you.